DeeJack/WeatherTrentino/Documentation/info.md

-This directory stores the project report document and the final presentation (slides) of the project
+# Documentation

+This directory contains:

+- The final report;
+- The presentation for the project;